 - Destroy.
 Releases resources associated with a stack.
 Released resources are not deleted.
 For example, terminates a Compute instance controlled by a stack.
 The stack's job history and state remain after running a destroy job.
 You can monitor the status and review the results of a destroy job by inspecting the stack's log files.

 - Jobs store history about their associated stack.
 For example, plan jobs store generated execution plans and apply jobs store configurations (snapshots) and state files.
-Jobs reside in the compartment that is occupied by the stack they are associated with.
+Jobs reside in the same compartment as the stack they are associated with.
 An OCID is assigned to each job.

 - A group of related resources.
 Use modules to create lightweight and reusable abstractions, so that you can describe your infrastructure in terms of its architecture.
 For more information, see Creating Modules.